 The peace didn’t last long, of course, because I’m about to rip into the rooms.
 And I know you’re here for it, because this was THE WORST home reveal in the history of television.

-Give Jess and Jared Nine Lashings for their Zones
+Give Jess and Jared Nine Lashings

 Were the House Rules “Give me a home from the 80s with the ugliest wallpaper you can locate”?
 Because that seems to be how Jess and Jared kicked things off in their spaces.
 Oh, and bling.
 Give every room the most gawdy, over the top sense of faux grandeur known to man.